hikeventures/hikeventures.github.io/_posts/events/2018-06-30-MSR-PocketRocket-Deluxe.markdown

 layout: post
 ---

-Philip Leidinger from the MSR showed us the <a href="https://amzn.to/2tKENzS" >MSR PocketRocket Deluxe</a> at the OutDoor Show in Friedrichshafen.
+Philip Leidinger from the MSR showed us the <a rel="nofollow" href="https://amzn.to/2tKENzS" >MSR PocketRocket Deluxe</a> at the OutDoor Show in Friedrichshafen.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/eSqYvleirkI"></iframe>